 ...the Youth Advocates have visited six clinics virtually to support discussions around future plans whilst looking to find out what makes the “gold standard” in supporting patients’ worries and anxieties

-The Youth Advocates then designed a clinic self-assessment tool called a "Clinic Chat Check List", for paediatric epilepsy services.
-The checklist helped them to think about their offer, to discuss as a team what they were doing well and to identify ideas for change.
-Eight clinics took part in the pilot programme, sharing their check lists with the Youth Advocates to review and to send their feedback in early 2020.
-The young volunteers then share their learning and experiences at the 2020 Epilepsy12 OPEN UK conference, highlighting the early impact that COVID-19 had on their project and their plans for the coming year.
+The Youth Advocates then designed a clinic self-assessment tool, the Clinic Chat Check List.
+This helps paediatric epilepsy services think about their offer and to discuss as a team what they were doing well and identify ideas for change.
+In early 2020, eight clinics took part in the pilot programme, sharing their check lists with the Advocates to review and send their feedback.
+The young volunteers shared their learning and experiences at the 2020 Epilepsy12 OPEN UK conference, highlighting the early impact that COVID-19 had on their project and their plans for the coming year.

 The Epilepsy12 Youth Advocates would like all clinics to have the chance to take part in the support with worries and anxieties project, and to undertake the self assessment.
-Clinics can download the self assessment form and how-to guide below.

 Keep checking this page for the latest updates on the project and email email@example.com if you have any questions or would like to get involved.